Hajji Ahmed: The Venetian connection

 Ahmet claimed the map was made for Ottoman princes, and some of the sons of Suleiman the Magnificent were interested in maps of the world and had looked to Venice for their production.
 This resulted in the development of Ottoman-Venetian relations, which offered "new interpretations of Venetian attitudes to the production of world maps for Ottoman clients".

 The map's printing in Venice helps to highlight aspects of Ottoman-Venetian relations.
 In the minds of Venetian publishers, it would be “a promising venture to produce a world-map for sale in the Muslim world”, and so the production of world maps was financially rewarding for European publishers.
 Maps in the Turkish language were in demand by the Ottoman Empire, and maps were translated into Turkish to satisfy that market.

-The life of Hacı Ahmet
+The life of Haji Ahmet

-Nothing is known of Hacı Ahmet himself, other than his own account of his life recorded in the map text.
+Nothing is known of Haji Ahmet himself, other than his own account of his life recorded in the map text.

-“I, this poor, wretched and downtrodden Hacı Ahmet of Tunis studied since I was a small child in the Maghrib, in the city of Fez", says Ahmet in the text, which briefly describes his origins, saying that he was captured from the infidels and described how, in creating the map, he would regain his liberty.
+“I, this poor, wretched and downtrodden Haji Ahmet of Tunis studied since I was a small child in the Maghrib, in the city of Fez", says Ahmet in the text, which briefly describes his origins, saying that he was captured from the infidels and described how, in creating the map, he would regain his liberty.

 According to the story, Ahmet was educated in Fez, and when a European nobleman purchased him, he was able to continue to practice his Islamic religion.